 To the south of the Zianna Uplift, the Calabacillas sub-basin of the Albuquerque Basin becomes deeper.
-In the Shell No. 1 West Mesa Federal well, located 3 1⁄2 miles south of the Sandoval-Bernalillo county line, the top of the Mancos C is present at a depth of 25,980 ft.
+In the Shell No. 1 West Mesa Federal well, located 3 1/2 miles south of the Sandoval-Bernalillo county line, the top of the Mancos C is present at a depth of 25,980 ft.
 This is 20,560 ft deeper than in the Shell No. 1 Santa Fe well.
 The U.S. Geological Survey thermal model of the West Mesa Federal well (Johnson et al., 2001) placed the Mancos C and Lower Mancos strata in the thermogenic gas zone.
-Application of the thermal model developed for this project indicates that these strata will have been matured into the wet gas window (Figure S7).
-Therefore, any hydrocarbons that will be found will be methane gas with some natural gas liquids (ethane, propane, butane).
+Application of the thermal model developed for this project indicates that these strata will have been matured into the lower part of the wet gas window (Figures S14, S15).
+Therefore, any hydrocarbons that will be found will be methane gas along natural gas liquids (ethane, propane, butane).

 To the east of the Zianna Uplift lies the divide between the Calabacillas sub-basin (of the Albuquerque Basin) and the Santo Domingo sub-basin (of the Española Basin).
 This divide is an east-west trending structurally high area.
-The Grauch and Connell (2013) gravity model indicates that the Mancos C is present at a depth of approximately 10,400 ft on the divide at a location five miles east of the Shell No. 1 Santa Fe well.
-Application of the depth-dependent thermal model indicates that the entire Mancos Shale has been matured to peak oil generation on the divide (Figure S8).
+Application of the Grauch and Connell (2013) gravity model indicates that the Mancos C is present at a depth of approximately 10,400 ft on the divide at a location five miles east of the Shell No. 1 Santa Fe well.
+Application of the depth-dependent thermal model indicates that the entire Mancos Shale, including the Mancos C, has been matured to peak oil generation on the divide (Figures S16, S17).
 Therefore, the Mancos C and the entire Lower Mancos section are assigned a moderate oil potential.
-Again, a high potential is not assigned because no wells have drilled the
+Again, a high potential is not assigned because no wells have drilled the Mancos, precluding the testing for flows of hydrocarbons or even obtaining shows while drilling through this section.
+Given that the Mancos

-Mancos, precluding the testing for flows of hydrocarbons or even obtaining shows while drilling through this section.
-Given that the Mancos C is the primary productive Mancos unit in the San Juan Basin, it should be considered to have a higher potential than the underlying Lower Mancos strata.
+C is the primary productive Mancos unit in the San Juan Basin, it should be considered to have a higher potential than the underlying Lower Mancos strata.